Saudi Arabia's SIIG and Petrochem plan merger through share exchange

-DUBAI, Sept 28 (Reuters) - Saudi Industrial Investment Group (SIIG) 2250.SE and the National Petrochemical Company (Petrochem) 2002.SEhave signed a non-binding agreement on a proposed merger, they said on Tuesday.
+DUBAI, Sept 28 (Reuters) - Saudi Arabian petrochemicals companies Saudi Industrial Investment Group (SIIG) 2250.SE and the National Petrochemical Company (Petrochem) 2002.SE said on Tuesday they had signed a non-binding agreement on a proposed merger.

-The deal would involve a share exchange offer from SIIG to acquire the 50% of Petrochem it does not already own, the companies said in separate bourse statements.
+The deal would consist of a share exchange offer made by SIIG to acquire the remaining 50% of Petrochem that SIIG did not already own, the companies said in separate bourse statements.

-SIIG would pay Petrochem's shareholders by issuing new shares in SIIG and Petrochem would be delisted.
+SIIG would pay Petrochem's shareholders by issuing new shares in SIIG, which would result in a delisting of Petrochem's shares.

-Petrochem's shareholders would receive 1.27 shares in SIIG in exchange for each share they own in Petrochem.
+Petrochem's shareholders would receive 1.27 shares in SIIG in exchange for each share they owned in Petrochem.

-At a market price of 39.9 riyals per share of SIIG and 49.7 riyals for Petrochem, the exchange ratio implies a 2% premium for Petrochem shareholders, Arqaam Capital said in a note.

-The potential merger will simplify shareholding structure and sharpen focus on growth capital expenditure, it said.

-SIIG has appointed HSBC Saudi Arabia as its financial adviser while Petrochem is working with GIB Capital.
+SIIG has appointed HSBC Saudi Arabia as its financial advisor while Petrochem is working with GIB Capital.

-The non-binding memorandum of understanding is subject to the companies reaching a final agreement on terms of the deal.
+The non-binding memorandum of understanding was subject to the companies reaching a final agreement on the terms of the deal, SIIG said.

 The two firms began talks last year over the merger, which would mark further consolidation in the Saudi petrochemicals sector, after oil giant Saudi Aramco 2222.SE bought a 70% stake in Saudi Basic Industries 2010.SE last year.